-The book puts a lot of emphasis on the daily aspects of Venetian life, especially how the Venetians are more island people, different from the rest.
+The book also puts a lot of emphasis on the daily aspects of Venetian life and how the Venetians are more island people, different from the rest.
 One of the most striking facts is the way the Venetians describe themselves.
 Andare alla deriva means to be adrift, but what it really implies is the temperament of the Venetians.
-The people of Venice also describe the foggy winters of the city by using words such as nebbietta or foschia for fog.
-When the city of Venice is engulfed in this nebbia, the only sounds the Venetians hear are the muffled footsteps and church bells.

 Never Enough Venice